OrifInformatique/template_frontback/backend/README.md

 - test
 - prod (Only meant to be deployed)

-### Docker

-In this app, we use docker-compose, a Docker wrapper.
-It allows you to make sure you don't have unexcpected issues, notably with lambok and the database while you work.

-A dedicated cheat-sheet is available in the [docker cheat-sheet](#docker-cheat-sheet) sub-section.

 ## What's next ?

 Some additional documentation will be soon available in the `docs/` folder.